You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 Bone meal is finely ground bones that come from livestock.
 The bones are boiled or steamed and then ground into a powder.

-It is used to provide phosphorus and calcium to the soil for the growth of the plant and blooms.
+It is used to provide phosphorus and calcium to the soil for the growth of plants and blooms.

 Bone meal breaks down slowly therefore laying down a small amount will prevent the possibility of the soil being too rich in phosphorus and burning your plants.